 - 1) The tree is invasive, prohibited, and/or not recommended (See Sec.
-107-44) - 2) The tree is located within an existing or proposed right-of-way. - 3) The tree is located within an existing or proposed easement or stormwater area provided that the area is reasonably accessible for the service or use should it be considered for purposes of determining a necessity for tree removal. - 4) The tree creates or will create a safety or health hazard or a nuisance with respect to existing or proposed structures or vehicles or pedestrian routes and there is no reasonable alternative to relocate or reconfigure the improvements. - 5) The tree interferes with the installation, delivery, or maintenance of proposed or existing utility services to the site. - 6) The tree is confirmed by the Building Official, her/his designee, or by a certified arborist to be diseased, severely injured, non-viable (i.e. dead), or in danger of falling. - 7) The tree unreasonably prevents the development of a lot or parcel of the physical use thereof.
+107-44) - 2) The tree is located within an existing or proposed right-of-way. - 3) The tree is located within an existing or proposed easement or stormwater area provided that the area is reasonably accessible for the service or use. - 4) The tree creates or will create a safety or health hazard or a nuisance with respect to existing or proposed structures or vehicles or pedestrian routes and there is no reasonable alternative to relocate or reconfigure the improvements. - 5) The tree interferes with the installation, delivery, or maintenance of proposed or existing utility services to the site. - 6) The tree is confirmed by the Building Official, her/his designee, or by a certified arborist to be diseased, severely injured, non-viable (i.e. dead), or in danger of falling. - 7) The tree unreasonably prevents the development of a lot or parcel of the physical use thereof.

-Section 8.
+Section 6.
 A new section 107-40 is hereby added to Chapter 107 of the Code of Ordinances of the City which new section shall read as follows: